 "Trust but verify" is a security concept of the past.
 Today, organizations increasingly adopt zero-trust architecture to better manage risk.
-True to its name, zero trust requires security programs to never trust and always verify.
+True to its name, a zero-trust security model requires organizations to never trust and always verify.

 The Forrester Zero Trust eXtended framework includes seven different foundational pillars.
-One of these pillars covers how security administrators create policy and deploy tools for the various workloads that a business uses to operate.
-In the context of zero-trust architectures, workloads refer to any application or service that operates in private data centers or public clouds.
-This is a divergence from typical security methodologies, as it moves away from a perimeter-based security architecture to one that protects each individual workload or resource.
+One of these pillars covers how security administrators create policy and deploy tools for the various workloads a business uses to operate.
+In the context of a zero-trust security model, workloads refer to any application or service that operates in private data centers or public clouds.
+This diverges from typical security methodologies because it moves away from a perimeter-based security architecture to one that protects each individual workload or resource.

 Identify and categorize workloads

-The first step in the workload process is to identify each workload.
-The workload should be categorized based on its purpose, who needs access to it and the overall criticality to the business.
-This step requires input from business stakeholders in the various departments that use IT workloads.
-The more critical and sensitive the workload is, the more security controls should be put in place to protect it.
+The first step in the process is to identify each workload.
+The workload should be categorized based on its purpose, who needs access to it and how critical it is to the business overall.
+This step requires input from business stakeholders in departments that use IT workloads.
+The more critical and sensitive the workload, the more security controls should be put in place to protect it.

-Next, a digital identity is created for each workload.
+Next, create a digital identity for each workload.
 This not only identifies the application or service, but also creates an isolation point where access controls, data storage and data encryption policies can be applied.

 Implement access control policies

-Lastly, based on this vetting process, purpose-driven security policies and tools must be put in place to permit or deny access.
+Finally, based on this vetting process, purpose-driven security policies and tools must be put in place to permit or deny access.
 Keep in mind that access requests may come from autonomous IoT devices, users or other workloads.
-Thus, multiple layers of security tools may be required within the zero-trust architecture.
+As a result, multiple layers of security tools may be required within the zero-trust security model.